The only monument to Pushkin in Africa, EthiopiaAlamy/Legion Media

 Among the most famous mementos to Alexander Pushkin is the monument in the city of Addis Ababa, Ethiopia, the likely birthplace of at least one of Pushkin’s ancestors.
 Historians believe that Abraham Hannibal, the Arab servant of Peter the Great, was kidnapped as a child, taken to the slave market, and finally brought to Russia.
-After becoming the czar’s subject, Hannibal was christened, and later became a general.
-It was his grandson who became the most famous Russian poet.
+After becoming the czar’s subject, Hannibal was

 The first and only monument to the poet in Africa, it was unveiled in Addis Ababa in 2002.
 Pushkin's poems were read at the opening ceremony and Ethiopian guards marched on the nearby street, also named after Pushkin.
 (The book “Under the Sky of My Africa” from Northwestern University Press delves into the significance of Pushkin’s African heritage.)